harshalbondre101/Gender-Age-detection/README.md

 # Gender-Age-detection

+#Please use google colab so it will be easier to process google drive links

 # Gender and Age Classification using CNNs
 The authors have used a very simple convolutional neural network architecture, similar to the CaffeNet and AlexNet.
 The network uses 3 convolutional layers, 2 fully connected layers and a final output layer.
 The details of the layers are given below.